-- 1) The Student Unit Director Chair shall serve a term of one (1) year and may serve no more than two (2) terms if elected consecutively. - 2) The Four (4) Financial Literacy Mentors, six (6) Board Members, shall serve each serve an unrestricted number of one (1) year terms, and may be considered for other positions at the end of their term. - F) Duties and Responsibilities of Community Financial Fund Coordinator: - 1) Attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and content. - 4) Appoint and direct Mentors in conjunction with the Student Unit Director. - 5) Communicate closely with the CFF Student Unit Director. - 6) Communicate and collaborate with Financial Aid Office. - 7) Facilitate weekly Financial Literacy Workshops. - 8) Oversee the opening and closing of the grant application. - 9) Oversee the Mentor/Mentee program. - 10) Collaborate with educator and/or personally instruct any Special Topics Course. - 11) Manage and coordinate partnerships with other A.S. entities in the distribution of grants. - 12) Assist other A.S. entities through the distribution of grants. - G) Duties and Responsibilities of Community Financial Fund Chair: - 1) Shall attend all meetings. - 2) Review grant applications. - 3) Shall preside over Mentors' training (for the four weekly workshops), including program, workshop, and content. - 4) Appoint and direct Mentors and Board Members in conjunction with the CFF Coordinator. - 5) Communicate closely with the CFF Coordinator. - 6) Oversee the Unit and work closely with peers to make sure that they are well trained. - 7) Shall attend the Mentors' training. - 8) Oversee the Mentor/Mentee program alongside the CFF Coordinator and promote interest in the program.
+- 1) The Student Unit Director Chair shall serve a term of one (1) year and may serve no more than two (2) terms if elected consecutively. - 2) The Four (4) Financial Literacy Mentors, six (6) Board Members, shall serve each serve an unrestricted number of one (1) year terms, and may be considered for other positions at the end of their term.

+F) Duties and Responsibilities of Community Financial Fund Coordinator:

+- 1) Attend all meetings. - 2) Review grant applications. - 3) Communicate closely with the CFF Student Unit Director. - 4) Communicate and collaborate with Financial Aid Office. - 5) Help Board Members Facilitate Quarterly Financial Literacy Workshops. - 6) Oversee the opening and closing of the grant application. - 7) Collaborate with educator and/or personally instruct any Special Topics Course. - 8) Manage and coordinate partnerships with other A.S. entities in the distribution of grants.

-- 9) Serve as a teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF coordinator or course educator. - H) Duties and Responsibilities of all Community Financial Fund Executive Board Members: - 1) Assist with Financial Literacy Month Events. - 2) Facilitate weekly financial literacy workshops. - 3) Attend the weekly meetings all meetings. - 4) Guide students as a part of the Mentor/Mentee program through the provision of financial literacy resources. - 5) Serve as Teaching Assistant or provide other assistance in any Special Topics Course under instruction of the CFF Coordinator other course educator. - 6) Communicate closely with the CFF Coordinator. - 7) Shall be responsible for creating the content corresponding with their positions. - 8) The Community Financial Fund Executive Board shall consist of: One (1) Chair , One (1) Internal Vice Chair, One (1) External Vice Chair, One (1) Information Officer, One (1) Data Analytics Officer, One (1) Finance Officer, One (1) Networking Officer, One (1) Print Media Officer, One (1) Digital Media Officer. - I) Duties and Responsibilities of the External Vice Chair: - 1) Serve as a point of contact between CFF and entities outside of AS. - 2) Works with the Networking officer to book special events. - 3) Assist with the Chair to set up the special topics class and work on curriculum. - 4) Coordinate with Financial Aid office to keep track of grants - 5) Manage and coordinate partnership with other A.S. entities in the distribution of grants. - J) Duties and Responsibilities of the Internal Vice Chair: - 1) Serve as a point of contact between Senate Liaisons, A.S.
-Administration, Senate, and the Business Services Chair. - 2) Collaborate with Senate Liaisons and attend Senate meetings in regards to changes to the Legal Code and Senate updates. - K) Duties and Responsibilities of the Networking Officer: - 1) Oversee and plan events, projects, and the mentor/mentee program. - 2) Facilitate connections among involved members and students outside the unit, and book special guests. - 3) Books workshop rooms. - 4) Work with Information Officer to create marketing materials. - L) The Duties and Responsibilities of the Data Analytics Chair:
+- 9) Assist other A.S. entities through the distribution of grants. - G) Duties and Responsibilities of the Community Financial Fund Chair: - Shall attend all meetings. - 2) Review grant applications. - 3) Communicate closely with the CFF Coordinator. - 4) Oversee the Unit and work closely with peers to make sure that they are well trained. - 5) Facilitate quarterly financial literacy workshops. - 6) Update grant essay prompt every two quarters. - H) Duties and Responsibilities of all Community Financial Fund Board Members: - 1) Assist with Financial Literacy Events and workshop requests from other organizations. - 2) Facilitate quarterly financial literacy workshops and review grant applications. - 3) Update financial literacy workshop curriculum as needed. - 4) Attend all weekly meetings (unless reasonable excused). - 5) Facilitate Spring speaker series and act as a liaison between CFF and the speaker. - 6) Communicate closely with the CFF Coordinator. - 7) Shall be responsible for creating the content corresponding with their positions. - 8) The Community Financial Fund Board shall consist of: One (1) Chair, One (1) Internal Vice Chair, One (1) External Vice Chair, One (1) Information Officer, One (1) Data Analytics Officer, One (1) Finance Officer, One (1) Networking Officer, One (1) Print Media Officer, One (1) Digital Media Officer. - I) Duties and Responsibilities of the External Vice Chair: - 1) Serve as a point of contact between CFF and entities outside of AS. - 2) Works with the Networking officer to book special events. - 3) Assist the Chair to set up the special topics classes, work on curriculum, recruit speakers, coordinate scheduling, and organize the Spring speaker series. - Coordinate with the Financial Aid office to keep track of grants, review grant applications and essays. - 5) Manage and coordinate partnership with other A.S. entities in the distribution of grants. - J) Duties and Responsibilities of the Internal Vice Chair: - Serve as a point of contact between Senate Liaisons, A.S.
+Administration, Senate, and the Business Services Chair.